An emotional health and wellbeing service for young people living in Heywood, Middleton and Rochdale

 We conducted a workshop with the commissioners and the team to reflect on how the journey of co-delivery has been and develop a plan about how they can continue to work in a co-design way in the future.

 We wanted to support the team to continue to test, reflect and learn about the service.
 To do it I designed a prototype ‘Co-design wall’ which contains different co-design tools so people can use it as they want.
-We tested the prototype with the team and have been commissioned to develop the final product by spring 2017.
+We tested the prototype with the team and were commissioned to develop the final product.